Here are the important guitar teaching similarities:

-1. Very few people in the world have fully reached either goal (out of tens of thousands who attempted it).
+1. Very few people in the world have fully reached either goal (either climbing the mountain or being able to teach guitar successfully).

 2. Every person who has attempted to climb to the top of Mt.
 Everest ‘without training’ has either failed or died.
 The ONLY people who ever made it to the top are the ones who had the right training to make it.
-Likewise, guitar teachers who attempt to build their businesses without any guidance or proper training will also fail… while the ones who become hugely successful virtually always had expert training in how to do so.
+Likewise, any guitar teacher who attempts to build their businesses (and learn to teach guitar) without any guidance or proper training will also fail… while the ones who become hugely successful virtually always had expert training in how to teach guitar the right way.
 More on this below.

 EMAIL TO GET ACCESS